garrettmichaelgeorge/timeless_jeweler_public/README.md

   jewelers.
 Manage customers, inventory, sales, and services all in one place.

   Note that this repository is a public mirror only, with some front-end assets ommitted for copyright purposes.
-Cloning the repo and setting it up locally should work but may look rather strange. **For the live running application, see the demo**.
+While cloning the repo and setting it up locally should work, it will look strange in the browser. **For the live running application, see the demo**.
 </div>

 ## See it live

-Check out the as a guest usser at https://admin.timelessjeweler.com/
+Check out the demo at https://admin.timelessjeweler.com/ with the following credentials:

 email: demo@example.com